Cilegon Banten, Indonesia Travel Guide

 Eco-friendly options in Cilegon are limited.
 For eco-tourism, established operators handle Ujung Kulon or Krakatau trips.

-Learning basic Indonesian phrases, modest attire, and asking for photo permission foster positive local interactions.
+Learning basic Indonesian phrases, dressing modestly, and requesting photo permission foster positive local interactions.

 Do not photograph children without parental consent.